Philippus/elastic4s/README.md

   )
 }
 ```
-A single HTTP or TCP request is now needed for 3 operations.
+A single HTTP request is now needed for 3 operations.
 In addition Elasticsearch can now optimize the requests,
 by combining inserts or using aggressive caching.

 For full details see the [docs on bulk operations](docs/bulk.md).